artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

     groupId,
     user, and isAdmin.
 Returns an array with one dictionary containing `{ memberships: MembershipDoc[] }`.
+  + _getGroupsForUser(user: User) : (group: Group)
+    + **requires** nothing
+    + **effects** returns an array with one entry per group the user belongs to, useful for frontend drop-downs.
   + _hasAccess(user: User, resource: Resource) : (hasAccess: Boolean)
     + **requires** nothing
     + **effects** returns an array of dictionaries, each containing whether the user has access to the resource.
 Returns true if the resource has universal access, or if the user is a member of a group that has private access to the resource.
     Returns an array with one dictionary containing `{ hasAccess: boolean }`.
+  + _listPendingInvitationsByUser(invitee: User) : (invitation: InvitationDoc)
+    + **requires** nothing
+    + **effects** returns an array of InvitationDoc dictionaries for the given user, representing pending invitations
+  + _getInvitation(invitation: Invitation) : (invitation: InvitationDoc)
+    + **requires** nothing
+    + **effects** fetches a single invitation document if it exists, returns as a single-element array.
+If no invitation exists, returns an empty array.
+**Usage notes:**

++ In the private paper discussion feature, `Resource` will be instantiated with Discussion thread identifiers.
+Synchronizations between DiscussionPub and AccessControl create `PrivateAccesses` when a thread is restricted to a group, and queries such as `_hasAccess` gate which threads are returned to each user.
++ Invitation usernames are stored as strings because invitees may not have accounts yet; when `acceptInvitation` succeeds, the responder’s username is mapped to a `User` id to create the membership.